Competitor Information

 • Printout of your performance item

 A copy of the item you will perform must be submitted at the Registration Desk.
-This means the words of your poem, rhyme, monologue, script etc.
+This means the words of your poem, rhyme, monologue, script etc. The item must be on an A4 piece of paper, and clearly legible.

 Write your Section Number and Competitor Number at the top of this piece of paper.